jojomani/bot-repo-script/README.md

 2 - The bot will ask you to enter the local folder path for your repository.
 This is the directory you’ve previously created; /Users/jojo/Projects/myproject1.
 You can hit enter to leave it empty if you have not created any.
 It will default to where the script is located.

 3 – It will now ask you for your Github username.

+4 – Now it will ask you for your password.
+In this section, you will be pasting the Token you had generated from Github.

+5 – After pasting the token, magic should have happened and your repo is now live.
+Copy the link provided in the final output and paste it in your browser.

+**Hooray!** You can now start working on your repo.

 The SCRIPT